puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-cmdline-options-proxy-settings.md

 Microsoft Edge supports the following proxy-related command-line options.

  **`--no-proxy-server`**

-This option tells Edge not to use a Proxy, even if the system is otherwise configured to use one.
+Tells Microsoft Edge not to use a Proxy, even if the system is otherwise configured to use one.
 It overrides any other proxy settings that are provided.

 **`--proxy-auto-detect`**

-This option tells Edge to try and automatically detect your proxy configuration.
+Tells Mircrosoft Edge to try and automatically detect your proxy configuration.
 This argument is ignored if `--proxy-server` is configured.

 **`--proxy-server=<scheme>=<uri>[:<port>][;...] | <uri>[:<port>] | "direct://"`**

-This option tells Edge to use a custom proxy configuration.
+Tells Microsoft Edge to use a custom proxy configuration.
 You can specify a custom proxy configuration in three ways.

 1. Provide a semicolon-separated mapping of list scheme to url/port pairs.
-For example, `--proxy-server="http=proxy1:8080;ftp=ftpproxy"` tells Edge to use HTTP proxy "proxy1:8080" for http URLs and HTTP proxy "ftpproxy:80" for ftp URLs.
+For example, `--proxy-server="http=proxy1:8080;ftp=ftpproxy"` tells Microsoft Edge to use HTTP proxy "proxy1:8080" for http URLs and HTTP proxy "ftpproxy:80" for ftp URLs.
 2. By providing a single uri with optional port to use for all URLs.
 For example, `--proxy-server="proxy2:8080"` will use the proxy at "proxy2:8080" for all traffic.
 3. By using the special "direct://" value.
 For example, `--proxy-server="direct://"` will make all connections not use a proxy.

 >[!NOTE]
-   >You can configure Edge to try using a proxy and fallback to going direct if the proxy isn't available.
+>You can configure Microsoft Edge to try using a proxy and fallback to going direct if the proxy isn't available.
 For example, `--proxy-server="http://proxy2:8080,direct://`.

 **`--proxy-bypass-list=(<trailing_domain>|<ip-address>)[:<port>][;...]`**

-This option tells Edge to bypass any specified proxy for the specified semicolon-separated list of hosts.
+Tells Microsoft Edge to bypass any specified proxy for the specified semicolon-separated list of hosts.
 This flag must be used with `--proxy-server`.

 >[!NOTE]
->Because trailing-domain matching doesn't require "." separators, "*microsoft.com" will match "imicrosoft.com".

-For example, `--proxy-server="proxy2:8080" --proxy-bypass-list="*.microsoft.com;*example.com;127.0.0.1:8080"` will use the proxy server "proxy2" on port 8080 for all hosts except requests for *.microsoft.com, example.com, and 127.0.0.1 on port 8080.
+>Trailing-domain matching doesn't require "." separators, "\*microsoft.com" will match "imicrosoft.com".
+For example, `--proxy-server="proxy2:8080" --proxy-bypass-list="\*.microsoft.com;\*example.com;127.0.0.1:8080"` will use the proxy server "proxy2" on port 8080 for all hosts except requests for \*.microsoft.com, example.com, and 127.0.0.1 on port 8080.
 In the previous example, imicrosoft.com requests will still be proxied.
-But iexample.com requests will bypass the proxy because *example.com was specified instead of *.example.com.
+However, iexample.com requests will bypass the proxy because \*example.com was specified instead of \*.example.com.

 **`--proxy-pac-url=<pac-file-url>`**

-This argument tells Edge to use the PAC file at the specified URL.

-For example, `--proxy-pac-url="https://wpad/proxy.pac"` tells Edge to resolve proxy information for URL requests using the **proxy.pac** file.
+Tells Microsoft Edge to use the PAC file at the specified URL.
+For example, `--proxy-pac-url="https://wpad/proxy.pac"` tells Microsoft Edge to resolve proxy information for URL requests using the **proxy.pac** file.

 ## See also

-To see advanced configuration settings and additional options, consult the [proxy documentation](https://chromium.googlesource.com/chromium/src/+/HEAD/net/docs/proxy.md) in the Chromium Open Source project.
+ - To see advanced configuration settings and additional options, consult the [proxy documentation](https://chromium.googlesource.com/chromium/src/+/HEAD/net/docs/proxy.md) in the Chromium Open Source project.